CRCDApp/BiasWord/README.md

 # BiasWord-Task
 ## Descrioption
 In this project, first, we crawl articles from The Guardians newspaper website.
-After Cleaning raw data and removing punctuation marks, We will use this data to create the Word2Vec model to get similar words to our predefined bias target words.
+After Cleaning raw data and removing punctuation marks, we use this data to create the Word2Vec model to get similar words to our predefined bias target words.
 Then the cosine distance along with similar words will be printed for each target word.

 # Usage
 ## Manual: